Michael P. McAuliffe

 Michael P. McAuliffe (born December 7, 1963) is a former Republican member of the Illinois House of Representatives, representing the 20th district in northwestern Chicago.
 He was first appointed in 1997, following the death of his father, Roger McAuliffe; between them, the McAuliffes represented northwestern Chicago for 46 years.
 On June 17, 2019, McAuliffe resigned from the Illinois House of Representatives.
 He was the only Republican to represent a significant portion of Chicago in the Illinois General Assembly.
 On June 29, 2019, Republican Bradley Stephens, the Mayor of Rosemont, was appointed to succeed McAuliffe.

+McAuliffe was noted for his bipartisan approach during his time in the Illinois General Assembly, supporting several bipartisan deals, including infrastructure improvements and expansions in gambling.
+He drew both support and criticism from Republicans and Democrats alike.